marcelfahle/blog_v5/posts/2024-05-07-writing-habit.md

 That's a skill that I admire most notably on great comedians.
 They're able to turn the most mundane situations into engaging and hilarious stories.
 They notice the little things in life and realize that's something they can connect with the audience on.

-So and when I walk through life, constantly alert for things to bang out an atomic essay or two on, I believe that I'll also flex that "noticing" muscle.
+So, as I walk through life, constantly alert for things to write an atomic essay or two about, I believe that I'll also flex that 'noticing' muscle

 So, I hope you can join me.
 I'm excited to see where all of this leads.